Git Software Development Guidelines: Improving Team Collaboration

 logo

-03. Software Development Workflow Guidelines
+03. Software Development Process Guidelines

 3.1.
 Branch Management